itteco/redactor-oembed/README.md

         });
     </script>

 Get your Iframely API key at [iframely.com](https://iframely.com).
-You can also point the plugin to the [self-hosted Iframely](https://github.com/itteco/iframely) version.
+You can also configure any other [API parameters](https://iframely.com/docs/parameters) in your oembedEndpoint.

+To fix Redactor styles issues when you stroke backspace, configure `oembedEndpoint` with `&omit_css=1` and [add requires Iframely styles](https://iframely.com/docs/omit-css) to your page yourself:

 ## License & Contributing